KristiyanGeorgiev1996/SharpSkills/02.Programming-for-QA-C#/01.Programming-Fundamentals-and-Unit-Testing/09.Exercise-Loops/README.md

 ### 📝 Task 3: [Biggest Number]
 **Problem Statement:**
-Write a program to find the biggest among given n numbers:
+Write a program that:

-- Read an integer number n (the amount of input numbers) and n integer numbers from the console
+- Reads an integer `n` – the count of numbers to read.
+- Reads `n` integers from input.
-- Find and print the biggest number
+- Finds and prints the biggest number among them.

 ---

 ### 📝 Task 4: [Vowel Sum]
 **Problem Statement:**
-Write a program to sum N vowels, according to the table below:
+Write a program that:

-- Read an integer number N: the count of characters
+- Reads an integer `N` representing the number of characters.
-- Read N characters and for each vowel character adds its value from the table to the result
+- Reads `N` characters.
+- Calculates the sum of the values of vowels from the given characters according to a predefined table.
+- Prints the total sum.

 ---

 ### 📝 Task 5: [Division to 2, 3 and 4]
 **Problem Statement:**
-Write a program to find statistics about division to 2, 3 and 4:
+Write a program that:

-- Read an integer number N and N integers from the console
+- Reads an integer `N`.
+- Reads `N` integers.
-- Find in percentages how many of these integers can divide without a remainder to numbers 2, 3 and 4
+- Calculates the percentage of numbers divisible by 2, 3, and 4 respectively.
-- Print the percentages, formatted to the second decimal digit:
+- Prints the percentages formatted to two decimal places, one per line in the order:

-  o On the first line print percent of the numbers that are divisible by 2
+1. Percentage divisible by 2
-  o On the first line print percent of the numbers that are divisible by 3
+2. Percentage divisible by 3
-  o On the first line print percent of the numbers that are divisible by 4
+3. Percentage divisible by 4

 ---

 ### 📝 Task 6: [Special Number]
 **Problem Statement:**
-Write a program to check if given number is special:
+Write a program that:
+- Reads an integer number.

-- Special numbers are divisible by all of their digits without remainder
+- Checks if the number is special, meaning it is divisible by each of its digits without a remainder.
-- Reads an integer number and check whether it is a special number
-- If the number IS special print: "{num} is special"
-- If the number is NOT special print: "{num} is not special"
+- Prints `"{num} is special"` if true, otherwise `"{num} is not special"`.

-Note: There will not be numbers with digit 0 in them.
+> Note: Input numbers will not contain the digit zero.

 ---

 ### 📝 Task 7: [Special Bonus]
 **Problem Statement:**
-Write a program to apply a 20% bonus for certain number:
+Write a program that:

-- Reads an integer number from the console: the "stop number"
+- Reads integers until a specific "stop number" is entered.
-- Keep reading integers until it finds the stop number
-- When the stop number is found, increase the value of the previous number before it with 20% and print it
+- When the stop number is encountered, increases the value of the number read just before it by 20%.
+- Prints the updated value.

 ---

 ### 📝 Task 8: [Account Balance]
 **Problem Statement:**
-Write a program to calculate an account balance:
+Write a program that:

-- Read a sequence of incomes / expenses, until "End" is read
+- Reads a sequence of money transactions (incomes or expenses) until the command `"End"` is entered.
-- Add the money to the balance (starting from 0)
-- Print "Increase: {money}" or "Decrease: {money}", where value is formatted to the second decimal digit
+- For each transaction, prints `"Increase: {amount}"` if positive or `"Decrease: {amount}"` if negative, formatted to two decimal places.
-- Finally, print the account balance, formatted to the second decimal digit in the following format: "Balance: {account balance}"
+- Calculates and prints the final balance formatted to two decimals in the format: `"Balance: {balance}"`.

+**Note:** The tasks are adapted from the SoftUni course and have been reformulated to present clearer and more illustrative descriptions of each exercise.